 Importing PDF documents

-You can import PDF documents into MAXQDA, as described here:
+You can import PDF documents into a MAXQDA project in various ways:

-- by clicking the Import Documents icon in the “Document System”, or
+- click the Import Documents icon in the “Document System”, or

-- by clicking on the Documents icon on the Import
+- click on the Texts, PDFs, Tables icon on the Import menu tab.

 Working with PDF documents